 — Gillian Maxwell & Richard Kay, Sentinel Founders

 The Sentinel exists to realize the full potential of humanity, creating a mindful world through cutting-edge transformative practices.
 We offer transformative programs and diverse gathering spaces in a tranquil setting overlooking Kootenay Lake and the soaring Purcell Range.

 The Sentinel is a place of transformation and inspiration.
 Situated on a spectacular property overlooking British Columbia’s stunningly beautiful Kootenay Lake, we host intimate workshops and retreats, as well as produce and curate virtual programming, all aimed at assisting humanity in attaining its highest potential in times of both challenge and promise.

-This attention to ways of properly responding to a post-pandemic world extends to our hospitality services.
 We are constantly reviewing, and when necessary enhancing our housekeeping and cleaning protocols to secure the well-being of our guests.
-As well, going forward, we ask guests to refrain from booking multiple occupancy rooms with anyone not an immediate household member.
+We ask guests to refrain from booking multiple occupancy rooms with anyone, not an immediate household member.

 RICHARD KAY, Founder